by Yvonne Lai (University of Nebraska-Lincoln)

 Write a story problem for 1 3/4 ÷ 1/2.

 This task is hard for a variety of reasons.
 Crafting story problems, and evaluating their correctness, can help prospective teachers understand ideas more deeply as well as appreciate student difficulties.
-This problem was devised by Ball for her dissertation and then used by Ma in her cross-national study.
+This problem was devised by Ball for her dissertation, used by Ma in her cross-national study, and was featured in Kennedy et al.’s (1993) study package.

 Sometimes, even when there is a mathematically accurate context, it still may be distractingly unappealing (Nabb, Murawska, Doty, et al., 2020):